 - Counterbore Symbol: ⌴

-- Countersink symbol: ⌵
+- Countersink Symbol: ⌵

 Cutting Tool Bit

-When to Use a Countersink Vs Counterbore?
+When to Use a Countersink vs. Counterbore?

-A countersink is well-suited for printed circuit boards that will be placed in a device where space is at a premium.
-This is because the conical-shaped hole that is created for the countersink requires less depth and the flat screw-head surface can be flushed to the surface of the PCB.
+- PCB: When it comes to printed circuit boards the differences become more pronounced.
+A countersink is well-suited for printed circuit boards that will be placed in a device where space is limited.
+This is because the conical-shaped hole that is created for the countersink requires less depth and the flat screw head can sit flush with the surface of the PCB.

 However, a counterbore has its place on printed circuit boards as well.
 While it does require more space and will not leave as smooth a surface compared to a countersink, it does create a stronger connection.
-You use a counterbore when you want to create a socket feature that needs to connect with strength and durability to last.

 Countersink Vs Counterbore Strength